 Our state-of the-art award winning facilities are located right in the heart of London.

-A skin allergy is an allergic reaction to a typically harmless substance that comes into contact with the skin, triggering a response from the body’s immune system.
-This results in the affected area of skin becoming red and itchy.
+A Skin Allergy is an allergic reaction which shows through symptoms on the skin.
+This is usually a reaction to a substance which is harmless to most people, but can prompt an immune system response in the form of an allergic reaction in others.
+This usually results in the affected area of skin becoming red, inflamed, and itchy.
 As well as being uncomfortable and even painful, it can cause a great deal of distress and embarrassment for the person concerned.
 Allergic reactions can be triggered by numerous substances including, but not exclusive to, perfumed soaps, dust mites, laundry detergent, hot and cold temperatures, pollen and wool.

-Skin allergies is an umbrella term that covers a range of conditions.
-There are four main types of skin allergy.
+Skin Allergies is an umbrella term that covers a range of conditions.
+There are four skin conditions which can occur dur to Skin Allergies:

 Eczema

-Also known as atopic dermatitis, eczema is a chronic skin disorder that appears as a dry skin rash.
-It commonly develops during infancy, but it can also appear for the first time during adolescence or even in adulthood.
+Also known as Atopic Dermatitis, Eczema is a chronic skin disorder that appears as a dry skin rash.
+It commonly develops during infancy, but it can appear at any time during a person’s life.
 It’s most commonly found behind the knees, in elbow creases and on the hands and fingers, but it may also occur on the eyebrows, neck and face.
-Eczema is a very common skin allergy with an estimated one in nine people in the UK having been diagnosed with the condition at some point in their lives.
+Eczema is a very common condition to occur due to a Skin Allergy with an estimated one in nine people in the UK having been diagnosed with the condition at some point in their lives.

 Contact dermatitis

-Contact dermatitis happens when the skin comes in contact with something which causes irritation or an allergic reaction, usually resulting in a pink or red itchy rash.
+Contact Dermatitis occurs when the skin comes in contact with something which causes irritation or an allergic reaction, usually resulting in a pink or red itchy rash.
 Irritants may include soaps or perfumes, disinfectants, dust or powders, chalky or heavily chlorinated water and certain plants, such as mustards.
 Symptoms can be made worse by heat, cold and low humidity.

 Hives

-Also known by its medical name urticaria, hives are itchy red, pink or white raised bumps that can appear anywhere on the face or body.
-Although hives often disappear within 24 hours of appearing, they may linger for anywhere up to six weeks.
+Also known by its medical name Urticaria, Hives are itchy red, pink or white raised bumps that can appear anywhere on the face or body.
+Although Hives often disappear within 24 hours, they may linger for anywhere up to six weeks.

 Angioedema